-Nina Chanel Abney's "Seized the Imagination" opens at Jack Shainman on November 9 and will be an view through December 20.
-The artist is known for her colorful canvase, which are at times imazied or chootic, packed with pop culture imagery and references to current werent.
-Looking the work is comparable to the feeling of information overload we get when browsing the laterrist or starting and the feelings that arise as a misuit.
+Nina Chanel Abney's "Seized the Imagination" opens at Jack Shainman on November 9 and will be an view through becember 20.
+The artist is known for her colorful canvase, which are at times imazied or chootic, packed with pop culture imagery and references to current work.
+A lot of times when I look at my older work.
+A lot of times when I look at my older work.
+A lot of times when I look at my older to the feeling of information overload the through the work is comparable to the feeling of information overload at our phones.
+Abney's new body of work and the feelings that arise as o msuit.